samuelstjean/nlsam/README.md

 Don't forget to add the path where you cloned everything to your PYTHONPATH.

+## Questions / Need help / Think this is great software?

+If you need help or would like more information, don't hesitate to drop me a line at firstname@isi.uu.nl, where of course firstname needs to be replace with samuel.

 ## Reference

 St-Jean, S., P. Coupé, and M. Descoteaux.